aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 ## Prerequisites:
 Complete these validation checks before starting the deployment of the SLZ.
 1. AWS management account has been created.
+2. Create an IAM user with Administrator access.
+Log in as this user.
-2. Prepare an AWS Organization (without AWS Control Tower) in management account.
+3. Prepare an AWS Organization (without AWS Control Tower) in management account.
 Go to AWS Organization, and "Create an organization".
 Take note of the Organization ID (o-xxx), that will be used in subsequent installation steps.
-3. Create a "Shared Services" account that is used for backup administration, IAM Identity Center administration delegation and other common cloud operation actions.
+4. Create a "Shared Services" account that is used for backup administration, IAM Identity Center administration delegation and other common cloud operation actions.
 This will be required during Control Tower Backup setup.
-4. Create a "Central Backup" account that is used for the central storage of backups.
+5. Create a "Central Backup" account that is used for the central storage of backups.
 This will be required during Control Tower Backup setup.
-5. AWS environment does not have any running workloads and services.
+6. AWS environment does not have any running workloads and services.
-6. All deny Service Control Policies (SCPs) and Resource Control Policies (RCPs) are detached from OUs.
+7. All deny Service Control Policies (SCPs) and Resource Control Policies (RCPs) are detached from OUs.
-7. Prepare separate emails for log-archive and audit accounts that will be created when Control Tower is initiated.
+8. Prepare separate emails for log-archive and audit accounts that will be created when Control Tower is initiated.
-8. Disable existing AWS security services (Security Hub, Config, GuardDuty, Detective, Inspector) across all the regions.
+9. Disable existing AWS security services (Security Hub, Config, GuardDuty, Detective, Inspector) across all the regions.
 Remove delegated administration setting for each of the services.
-9. Enable opt-in Malaysia (ap-southeast-5) region from AWS Organization console.
+10. Enable opt-in Malaysia (ap-southeast-5) region from AWS Organization console.
-10. Check for suspended accounts in the Organization.
+11. Check for suspended accounts in the Organization.
 These would not be enrolled to Control Tower, and will be isolated under Suspended OU.
-11. Customer needs to create a new repository in GitHub, GitLab or BitBucket to store the Malaysia SLZ configuration pulled from (AWS source repo).
+12. Customer needs to create a new repository in GitHub, GitLab or BitBucket to store the Malaysia SLZ configuration pulled from (AWS source repo).
-12. Create an S3 Bucket for CloudFormation Templates in the ap-southeast-5 region.
+13. Create an S3 Bucket for CloudFormation Templates in the Malaysia ap-southeast-5 region.
     - Configure bucket settings:
         - Block all public access: Enabled (recommended)
         - Bucket versioning: Enabled (recommended)